top of page

 Dr. Kenneth Hughes, Harvard-trained, board-certified plastic surgeon, specializes in complex plastic surgeries and revision plastic surgeries including liposuction and liposuction revision, mommy makeover, tummy tuck, Brazilian buttlift or BBL and Brazilian buttlift revision.
 In addition, Dr. Hughes performs all of the conventional surgeries like breast augmentation, breast lift, body lift, arm lift, and thigh lift, along with newer skin tightening technologies of Bodytite and Facetite.

-Dr. Kenneth Hughes Voted Top or Best Plastic Surgeon in Los Angeles/ Beverly Hills by Many Sources in 2019, 2020, 2021, 2022, 2023, and 2024
+Dr. Kenneth Hughes Voted Top or Best Plastic Surgeon in Los Angeles/ Beverly Hills by Many Sources in 2019, 2020, 2021, 2022, 2023, 2024, and 2025

 Dr. Kenneth Hughes, Harvard-trained, board-certified plastic surgeon, has been selected as best plastic surgeon in Los Angeles for the past several years.
 Three Best Rated and Wimgo have continued to vote Dr. Kenneth Hughes the best plastic surgeon in Los Angeles.
 In addition, Kev's best, Caredash, Top 100 registry, Liposuction Doctors in Los Angeles, and several other websites and publications have made similar assertions.
 Each of these sites has no affiliation with Dr. Kenneth Hughes, and Dr. Hughes feels blessed to be honored in such a fashion by these review sites.